Adrianchin/AWS_SSA-03/README.md

   - Having multiple VPCs and a customer connections, you would need
     - peer-to-peer connections for EACH VPC (many)
     - Customer Gate Way connections for each VPC
-      - Might want 2+ Customer Gatewats, which means more connections
+      - Might want 2+ Customer Gateways, which means more connections
     - Scales poorly
   - A transit gateway uses a side-side gateway router
     - Instead of the VPC connecting to the CGW, the Transit Gateway is used as the attachment that connects the VPCs to the Customer Gateways